Hitler, Stalin, Mum and Dad: Synopsis

 In June 1941, Hitler launched an offensive against Stalin which resulted in the release of Dolu, Lusia and Ludwik from the Soviets.
 Dolu, now recruited with many other released Poles to fight the advancing Germans, reunited with Lusia and Ludwik in Yangiyoʻl in Uzbekistan in March 1942.
-The Finkelsteins made their slow way out of the Soviet Union to Tehran in Iran in August 1942, and then onto London in August 1947.
+The Finkelsteins made their slow way out of the Soviet Union to Tehran in Iran in August 1942, and then on to London in August 1947.

 In London in 1944, Alfred managed to secure fake Paraguayan passports for Grete and their daughters, and in January 1945, they were released from Bergen-Belsen as part of a prisoner exchange with the Germans.
-Grete died later that month, but Mirjam and her sisters travelled to Switzerland and then onto New York City in February 1945.
+Grete died later that month, but Mirjam and her sisters travelled to Switzerland and then on to New York City in February 1945.
 They joined Alfred later in London in January 1947.
 Mirjam met Ludwik in April 1956 and they married in July 1957.

 Daniel Finkelstein, the second of three children, was born to Mirjam and Ludwik in London in August 1962.
 Daniel's paternal grandparents, Dolu and Lusia died in June 1950 and February 1980 respectively, while his maternal grandfather, Alfred died in February 1964.
 Daniel's parents, Mirjam and Ludwik died in January 2017 and August 2011 respectively.
 British intelligence made extensive use of Alfred's library during the war, and it was used as evidence during the Nuremberg trials in 1945–1946.
 After the war, his library was formally established as the Wiener Holocaust Library in London, and became one of the world's foremost Holocaust research institutes.

 "In the battle with Hitler and Stalin, the victory belongs to Mum and Dad."

 — Daniel Finkelstein, Hitler, Stalin, Mum and Dad.